yast/yast-installation/doc/SELF_UPDATE.md

 [/general/signature-handling](https://www.suse.com/documentation/sles-12/singlehtml/book_autoyast/book_autoyast.html#idm140139881381840)
 section in the profile.

+### SLP Discovery

-On the other hand, if SLP discovery is enabled, a popup is displayed to choose the server to use.
-SLP by default does not use any authentication, everybody on the local network can announce a registration server.
+If SLP discovery is enabled, a popup is displayed to choose the server to use.
+SLP by default does not use any authentication, everybody on the local network can announce a registration server so it must be confirmed by user.

+In AutoYaST mode SLP discovery must be enabled in the profile (in the registration section) and it is expected that only one SLP server is present in the network.
+If more servers are found the selection popup is displayed even in the AutoYaST mode.

 ## Self-update and User Updates